ungatz/ungatz.github.io/content/posts/2023-06-04-category-theory-or-how-to-live-without-elements-using-arrows-instead.md

     -   such that the following laws are valid,
         -   Associative law: for every \\(f:A\to B\\), \\(g :B\to C\\) and \\(h :C\to C\\) we have \\(h\circ(g\circ f)=(h\circ g)\circ f\\).
         -   Unit law: for every \\(f:A\to B\\) we have \\(f\circ\mathbf{1}\_{A} = f = \mathbf{1}\_{B}\circ f\\) where \\(\mathbf{1}\_{A}\\) is the identity morphism.
--   Since, anything that satisfies this definition is a category, we can say that category theory is abstract algebra. of arrows.
+-   Since, anything that satisfies this definition is a category, we can say that category theory is abstract algebra of arrows.
 -   To construct a category, this question has to be answered, given a mathematical structure, what are the morphisms preserving this structure? which, in turn, gives us the arrows of a category.
 -   In each category \\(\mathbf{C}\\) with two objects \\(a\\) and \\(b\\) there exists a collection,